How often should I feel my baby move – week by week?

 Aren't you supposed to count 10 kicks per day?

-Baby kick watch: week by week
+Baby kick watch: what movements to expect, week by week

 - 8 to 12 weeks